-A study published in the journal Science Advances led by Professor Fu Qiaomei of the Institute
+The study, published in the journal Science Advances, was led by Professor Fu Qiaomei from the Institute

 Tibetan Plateau, the highest and largest plateauabove sea level, is one of the harshest places on Earth inhabited by people.
 It is characterized by a cold and arid environment, and the height often exceeds 400 m above sea level.
 The plateau covers a vast expanse of Asia - about 2.5 million square meters. km.
 The plateau is home to more than 7 million people, mostly belonging to the ethnic groups of Tibetans and Sherpas.